stock2shop/website/README.md

 - Using bootstrap classes, alerts, callouts etc

 ## Theme decisions
-To be moved converted to issue
+To be converted to issue
-- Site global container width
 - Typography
 - Icons
 - Tachyons